akcarsten/spike_sorting/README.md

 %matplotlib inline
 ```

-Before we can start looking at the data [Dataset # 1: Human single-cell recording](https://www2.le.ac.uk/centres/csn/software) we need to write a function to import the .ncs data format.
+Before we can start looking at the data (https://www2.le.ac.uk/centres/csn/software) we need to write a function to import the .ncs data format.
 You can check out the organization of the data format on the companies web page (https://neuralynx.com/software/NeuralynxDataFileFormats.pdf).
 The information provided there is the basis for the import routine below.

 ```python